 The amount available for borrowing under our bank credit facility is subject to a borrowing base, which is determined by our lenders, at their discretion, taking into account our estimated proved reserves and is subject to periodic redeterminations based on pricing models determined by the lenders at such time.
-Declines in natural gas, NGLs and oil prices adversely impact the value of our estimated proved reserves and, in turn, the market values used by our lenders to determine our borrowing base.
-If commodity prices (particularly natural gas prices) decline, it will have similar adverse effects on our reserves and borrowing base.
+Declines in natural gas, NGLs and oil prices adversely impact the value of our estimated proved reserves and, in turn, the market values used by our lenders to determine our borrowing base and could result in a determination to lower our borrowing base.
+Recently, natural gas, NGLs and oil prices have declined significantly.
+A further or extended decline is commodity prices could materially and adversely affect our business, financial condition and results of operation.